-requirements affect the confidentiality of the proprietary transportation cost information?
+1 requirements affect the confidentiality of the proprietary 2 transportation cost information?

-The Commission must be very careful in its requirements D. for public disclosure of various segments of fuel cost proprietary protect the order to information in requirement transportation cost information. А to publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.
+The Commission must be very careful in its requirements 4 х. for public disclosure of various segments of fuel cost 5 information in order to protect proprietary the 6 transportation cost information. requirement A to 7 publicly report any one segment of costs could enable 8 competitors and transportation customers to calculate the 9 information sought to be protected.
+10